 November 2019 – going back to my story…

-The year was almost over, and I have visited nearly all the places on my bucket list.
+The year was almost over, and I had visited nearly all the places on my bucket list.
 I have also realized/learned the things above I’ve shared with you…

-I was just back to the office from a one-week local trip, and I knew I’ve returned to my “normal” life again.
-Yeah, that life of an overworked and underpaid employee struggling to hold on to his dream job.
+I was just back to the office from a one-week local trip, and I knew I’d returned to my “normal” life again.
+Yeah, that life of an overworked, underpaid employee struggling to hold on to his dream job.

 Yet, on that return, I found out that I could not bear the system anymore.
 The scenarios inside our company weren’t changed since the day I started working with them.
 Sadly, it even worsened.
 I was so fed up.